KrishnakantP/Fitness/README.md

 Steps to run the app

-1. Download or clone the code.
+1. Download or clone the code using git on your local machine.

 2. Download and install Nodejs. https://nodejs.org/en/